-35. DATA RECORDING
+31. DATA RECORDING

-35.1.
+31.1.
 DATA RECORDING MEDIA

-Data can be recorded in USB flash memory.
-As soon as a USB flash memory is inserted, the unit will start data recording and continue until the memory is removed.
+Data can be recorded in USB flash memory or MICRO-SD memory card.
+Both options are available.

+As soon as a USB flash memory or a MICRO-SD card is inserted, the unit will start data recording and continue until the memory is removed.